dirkpetersen/nvflare-cancer/README.md

 If you get an `Error 113` in the server log, this might mean that a dependency on the server is missing.
 For example, the NVFlare hello-pt example does not only require Pytorch on the clients but also on the server.
 To confirm the root cause, use the FLARE console (admin CLI) to login, and execute command download_job [job-id] to get the entire workspace folder.
 You will find it in the transfer folder of the console.
 Please check the workspace/log.txt inside the job folder for more details.

+#### No default VPC

+If you receive a VPC error such as (`VPCIdNotSpecified`) it means that no default network configuration ([Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)) has been created by your AWS administrator.
+Default VPCs are often used in smaller test envionments.
+You can create a default VPC by using this command: `aws ec2 create-default-vpc --region us-west-2` .
+If that fails you may not have permission to create this and have to reach out to your AWS Administrator for a solution.
+In NVFlare versions >= 2.4.1 you are given an option to pick your own --vpc-id and --subnet-id.

 #### SSL issue

 You may get this SSL error in log.txt with some versions of Python and Red Hat linux